AFFF Firefighting Foam Lawsuits

 Many AFFF products have been alleged to contain PFAS chemicals, sometimes called “forever chemicals,” because they can persist in the environment for long periods and may accumulate in water, soil, and living systems.

-For broader PFAS-related litigation, see PFAS Water Contamination Lawsuits and Chemical Exposure Lawsuits.
+For broader PFAS-related litigation, see PFAS Water Contamination Lawsuits, Chemical Exposure Lawsuits, and Toxic Exposure Lawsuits.

 Why People Research AFFF Lawsuits